 Sure, at some point the bank will stop refinancing the properties for you.
 And maybe you’ll need to find another solution, like a portfolio lender or a partnership.
 But it CAN be done.

-Each deal you repeat, you are gaining 30% equity at the end of the day and getting your cash back in your pocket.
+Each deal you repeat, you are gaining 30 percent equity at the end of the day and getting your cash back in your pocket.

 Now that we’ve covered the five steps of the BRRRR strategy, let’s look at an example of how someone could make $100,000 per year using this process.

-Historically, prices of real estate have climbed around 3% per year when averaged out.
+Historically, prices of real estate have climbed around 3 percent per year when averaged out.
 Yes, some years are better and some worse, but over time, this has been true.
-But let’s be a bit more conservative and say 2% per year.
+But let’s be a bit more conservative and say 2 percent per year.

-Therefore, say we bought a property today with an ARV of $150,000, but paid just $75,000 for it.
+Therefore, say we bought a property today with an ARV of $150,000 but paid just $75,000 for it.
 Then we rehabbed it with $30,000 and refinanced it for $105,000.
 Then we rent the property out.
-At a 2% increase per year, this property could be worth $165,000 five years from now.
-At the same time, the loan during those five year would have been paid down so the balance would be just $96,000.
+At a 2 percent increase per year, this property could be worth $165,000 five years from now.
+At the same time, the loan during those five years would have been paid down so the balance would be just $96,000.

 In other words, after five years, we would have $69,000 in equity.
 Of course, if we went to sell the property, it would likely need another coat of paint and maybe some other minor fixes.
 Plus, we’d have to pay the real estate agents about $10,000 as commission.
 And then we’d pay a few thousand in closing costs.
 So that $69,000 in equity would look a lot more like $50,000 in profit at the end of the day.

-Therefore, to make $100,000 per year using the BRRR strategy, you simply need to buy two deals each year, and starting in year five, begin selling two each year.
+Therefore, to make $100,000 per year using the BRRRR strategy, you simply need to buy two deals each year, and starting in year five, begin selling two each year.

-As long as these numbers work, you’ll never have more than ten properties, and after five short years, you’ll be making six figures by just doing two purchases and two sales per year.
-Now, that could truly be a “four hour workweek.”
+As long as these numbers work, you’ll never have more than 10 properties, and after five short years, you’ll be making six figures by just doing two purchases and two sales per year.
+Now, that could truly be a “four-hour workweek.”

 Of course, if you want to take that $100,000 per year and quit your job, you could.
 You could buy an airplane.
 You could go to Tahiti.
 Or…. you could recycle that money and turn that $100,000 into millions.
 But for more on that, you’ll need to read my post “How to Make $1,000,000 Through Real Estate Investing.”